mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/README.md

 [https://github.com/mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/releases/tag/v4.1-alpha](https://github.com/mary060196/CISC5001_Research_Project_Implementing_TRed_Efficiently/releases/tag/v4.1-alpha)

-**Note**: The program at this version runs **longer** than the program at version v4.0.
-It is advised to use the v4.0 release of the program (see below) for maximum execution speed.
+**Note**: The program at this version runs **longer** than the program at version v4.0.1.
+It is advised to use the v4.0.1 release of the program (see above) for maximum execution speed.

 ## Release v4.0